wavemotion-dave/DS994a/README.md

 * Cart loads up to 8192K (8MB) on the DSi and 512K on the DS using standard TI99 bankswitching (+40K of GROM beyond the 24K Console GROM)
 * Mixed mode C/D/G/8/9 files supported as well as the MESS/MAME .RPK (Rom PacKs) format
 * 32K RAM Expansion built-into the base console emulation
-* SAMS at full 1MB for the DSi (and above) and 512K for the older DS/DS-Lite units
+* SAMS at full 1MB/2MB/4MB or 8MB for the DSi (and above) and 512K for the older DS/DS-Lite units
 * MBX, Mini-Mem and Super Carts supported with extra RAM.
 Use Options to select cart type
 * Save and Load State (one slot per game)
 * High score saving for up to 10 scores per game